DarkGeekMS/question-pairs-identifier/code/Classical Approaches/README.md

 ## Classifiers
 We splitted the dataset as `90% training` and `10% validation`, and here are the results
-- **Naive Bayes**
+1. **Naive Bayes**
-Training Accuracy: 59%
+- Training Accuracy: 59%
-Validation Accuracy: 58.8%
+- Validation Accuracy: 58.8%
-Validation AUC: 0.612
+- Validation AUC: 0.612
-ROC Curve:
+- ROC Curve:
 ![image](https://drive.google.com/uc?export=view&id=1qTjlJ4mFZwLCnEX12Uj5NetJRR8NjkLk)

-- **Logistic Regression**
+2. **Logistic Regression**
-Training Accuracy: 70.27%
+- Training Accuracy: 70.27%
-Validation Accuracy: 70.46%
+- Validation Accuracy: 70.46%
-Validation AUC: 0.783
+- Validation AUC: 0.783
-ROC Curve:
+- ROC Curve:
 ![image](https://drive.google.com/uc?export=view&id=1AKCw3SLTTqNAPcdxORVm7MdxpzEWVvRM)

-- **XGBoost**
+3. **XGBoost**
-Training Accuracy: 78.26%
+- Training Accuracy: 78.26%
-Validation Accuracy: 78.32%
+- Validation Accuracy: 78.32%
-Validation AUC: 0.874
+- Validation AUC: 0.874
-ROC Curve:
+- ROC Curve:
 ![image](https://drive.google.com/uc?export=view&id=19l2w2mZ3k2UcLD9heGJLgRPq9kRQ-uAM)

+## Notes on Classical Approaches
+- XGBoost has the best performance, while Naive Bayes has the least.
+- It's not a linearly-separable problem as shown in features plots and higher performance in non-linear classifiers, such as XGBoost.
+- Still not a very good performance, because this a complex problem that may need Advanced Deep Learning Techniques.
+This is what is said bu Qoura itself in the competition description:
+`Currently, Quora uses a Random Forest model to identify duplicate questions.
+In this competition, Kagglers are challenged to tackle this natural language processing problem by applying advanced techniques to classify whether question pairs are duplicates or not.`